Hybrid Schooling ModelBy Tom Dougherty

 Adding to this, students must have their temperature taken every morning under the hybrid schooling model.
 Depending on the school’s size, this could mean testing 400 plus students each day.
 Where will students go when they are sick?
 Who will monitor them?
 How many have they infected if traveling to school by bus?

 Sure, most children run less of a risk of getting sick from COVID-19 than adults, although there is some scientific information disproving that.
-Regardless, there remains risk.
+Regardless, there remains a risk.
 Schools are notorious breeding grounds for germs — add COVID to the mix, and the potential risk increases.

 The hybrid schooling model is simply not practical.